telehash/telehash.github.io/v3/channels/chat.md

 * for individuals and small/private groups, not for large/persistent groupchat
 * flexible for both private/direct and public/broadcast usage

 A `chat` is a container of one or more `messages` from one or more participants.
-A participant is always a single [hashname](../hashname/), the list of participants for a single chat is called a `roster` and the first participant is called the `originator`.
+A participant is always a single [hashname](../hashname/), the list of participants for a single chat is called a `roster` and the first participant is called the `leader`.
 All messages are sent synchronously over a `chat` channel or fetched asynchronously via [THTP](thtp.md).

 The simplest form of a `chat` between two `hashnames` is a single channel sending/receiving `messages` bi-directionally on that channel.